outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - lying
               - only lie when needed (like to avoid pressure to do something, if other tactics have failed to get them to stop pressuring you)
               - if someone's lying or doing another negative thing, find a way to portray their trick as positive/neutral before calling them out (rather than 'lying to the liberal media', theyre 'trying to entertain grandmas')

+            - context
+              - act appropriately for the context
+              - dont leave out context when making points

       - objects